 Our investment management experts suggest three key elements for the investment strategy:

-- Business decision-making
+- Organisational decision-making

 - Financial decision-making